 - Accompanying and advocating for asylum-seekers and immigrants during interviews and appointments.

 - Teaching English as a second language.

 - Teaching basic United States Civics to immigrants that are preparing to naturalize as United States Citizens.

 - Partnering with refugee families and guide their adaptation to the United States community.

 Spanish is helpful, particularly if you would like to work with clients, but is not required.
 We have plenty of tasks and projects that need doing that do not require a second language.
 If you do speak Spanish or another language fluently, we are always looking for people to serve as interpreters and translators.

-East Bay Sanctuary Covenant is always looking for attorneys who are willing to take on our cases pro bono.
-Whether you are looking for experience in affirmative asylum or looking to reconnect with the refugee community, EBSC has a plethora of cases that need your help.
+Whether you are looking for experience in affirmative asylum or to reconnect with the refugee community, EBSC has a plethora of pro bono cases that need your help.

-EBSC is happy to fill out form I-589 with the client and to prepare the relevant country condition documents.
-We are asking that volunteer attorneys prepare a declaration with the client and represent the clients in their affirmative asylum interviews.
-We are here to support you and guide you at any step of the case, as needed.
-We are also here as a wailing wall for any issues with DHS you may have.
-If you do not have time to write a declaration with a client, please feel free to let us know.
-We have a lot of clients with complete declarations who need representation before the AO.
+Volunteer attorneys prepare a declaration with clients and represent clients in their affirmative asylum interviews.
+If you do not have time to write a declaration with a client, we have a lot of clients with complete declarations who need representation before the AO.